wpilibsuite/frc-docs/source/docs/software/basic-programming/joystick.rst

    .. code-tab:: c++

-      XboxController{0} exampleXbox; // 0 is the USB Port to be used as indicated on the Driver Station
+      XboxController exampleXbox{0}; // 0 is the USB Port to be used as indicated on the Driver Station

-The XboxController class provides named indicies for each of the buttons that you can access with `XboxController.Button.kX.value`.
+The XboxController class provides named indicies for each of the buttons that you can access with ``XboxController.Button.kX.value``.
+The rumble feature of the controller can be controlled by using ``XboxController.setRumble(GenericHID.RumbleType.kRightRumble, value)``.
+Many users do a split stick arcade drive that uses the left stick for just forwards / backwards and the right stick for left / right turning.

 POV
 ---